 Born November 7, 1943, in Fort McLeod, Alberta, Roberta Joan Anderson discovered her musical gifts in a rather unusual way.
 Hospitalized with polio at age nine, she filled her long days of convalescence by singing for the other patients and taught herself to play guitar with the help of an instruction book by American folksinger and political activist Pete Seeger.

-Throughout the 1970s and '80s, Mitchell stayed several steps ahead of music trends by experimenting with world music, jazz-fusion, and synthesizer-driven electronics.
+Throughout the 1970s and '80s, Mitchell stayed several steps ahead of music trends by experimenting with world music, jazz-fusion and synthesizer-driven electronics.
 In 1991, she returned to her acoustic roots with the spare, haunting Night Ride Home, followed in 1994 by the acclaimed Turbulent Indigo.
-Earlier this year, at age 56, Mitchell took another new, dynamic tack with Both Sides Now, a project inspired by her participation in a big-band benefit organized by rock performer Don Henley, former frontman of the Eagles.
+At age 56, Mitchell took another new, dynamic tack with Both Sides Now, a project inspired by her participation in a big-band benefit organized by rock performer Don Henley, former frontman of the Eagles.

 Refreshingly outspoken in her criticism of the recording industry's cut-throat tactics, Mitchell has never allowed commercial success to compromise her exploration of unpaved musical paths.
 Nor has she ever let music overshadow her passion for art.
 As gifted a painter as she is a singer and songwriter, Mitchell's superb portraits and watercolours are treasured by collectors and have enhanced many of her album covers.